PathoGenOmics-Lab/VIPERA/config/README.md

 ```

 To run the analysis in an HPC environment using SLURM, we provide a
-[default profile configuration](profile/default/config.yaml) that can be adapted
+[default profile configuration](profile/default/config.yaml) as an example that
-to your needs, or used directly by running the following command:
+should be modified to fit your needs.
+To use it, run the following command:

 ```shell
 snakemake --use-conda --slurm --profile profile/default